svetikbaihe/svetikbaihe/README.md

 - 👀 I’m interested in front-end development
 - 🌱 I’m currently learning like a myriad of everything associated with the webdev T_T
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I have a guinea pig who has a skittish personality!

 <!---
 svetikbaihe/svetikbaihe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.